ericom-gideon/docs/docs/apps/upgrading_from_rails_40_to_41.md

     production:
      secret_key_base: <%= ENV["SECRET_KEY_BASE"] %>

 But wait!
 You deployed your app on Ninefold with Rails 4.0.
 By default, that uses SECRET_TOKEN.
-What gives?
 What should you do?

 The simplest answer is to change the last line of your config/secrets.yml file to have it point to the already-made SECRET_TOKEN environmental variable.